 That’s the other part of this.
 To be abroad at all is an amazing privilege and it pains me to hear someone gripe about a long bus journey across Panama or Vietnam as if that isn’t exactly what they signed up for in travelling to these regions of the world.
 Not everywhere has high-speed trains or widespread air-conditioning and if you can’t deal with that, then maybe it’s easier to stay home or to travel to places that offer a similar standard of living to your home country.
 And if you’re travelling while also dealing with personal issues, then by all means work through them, but try not to allow your personal funk to influence your lasting impressions of your trip.
 It’s not Laos’ fault that you were nursing a recent breakup or uncertainty over your future when you visited Vientiane.

 It just rubs me the wrong way when public figures in the travel industry paint an unflattering picture of somewhere they only visited for a few days for reasons that were a) incidental to the place itself (e.g. personal problems) or b) rooted in deeper issues around development and economics that privileged Western travellers should be sensitive to rather than intolerant of.
 When Trump referred to many less developed nations as ‘shithole countries,’ the world gasped.
 It was awful.
-And while criticising Nicaraguan buses is by no means as terrible, it feels to me like it falls under the same vein of seeing less developed countries as bad (for reasons related to their lack of development) as a national moral failing rather than a piece of the global political and economic puzzle.
+And while criticising Nicaraguan buses is by no means as terrible, it feels to me like it falls under the same vein of seeing the challenging aspects of life and travel in less developed countries (difficulties that tend to be related to their lack of development) as a national moral failing rather than a piece of the global political and economic puzzle.

 It’s fine to share your experience.
 It can be important, even, to warn other travellers of safety issues or difficulties that are easy to avoid.
 But it will always seem off to me when prominent figures in the travel community – or anyone who loves travel – act as if certain places are universally terrible because they didn’t have a great or simple time during the few days or weeks they spent there.
 There is something to love everywhere.
 And if you have to share negative moments, then do so with the context that this was your experience, and attempt to put in perspective the unique challenges developing countries might face and treat these situations with understanding and compassion.